 1. Has Anti-Inflammatory and Antioxidant Effects

-As mentioned above, one of the most studied eggplant health benefits is this veggie’s rich source of antioxidants.
+As mentioned above, one of the most studied eggplant health benefits is the rich source of antioxidants.
 According to studies, nasunin is a potent fighter of inflammation and oxidative stress, acting as an O2 scavenger and an iron “chelator,” which can protect against lipid peroxidation.

 It is used to help iron become absorbable by the body and bind molecules to poisonous metal agents, such as mercury, arsenic and lead, which can then be carried out of the body, resulting in a detox.